-At present, it is unclear whether the BIA will use this case to issue a precedential decision or dismiss the case as moot.
-In the meantime, we encourage attorneys and detainees outside Washington State to request conditional parole and attach DHS' brief in support of their requests.
+On September 14, 2015, the BIA denied the request for certification and declined to decide whether INA § 236(a) authorizes IJs to grant release on conditional parole.
+In re V-G, at 1 (BIA Sept.
+14, 2015).
+However, we encourage attorneys and detainees outside Washington State to request conditional parole and attach DHS' brief in support of their requests.
 A redacted copy of DHS' brief is attached to this advisory.